Skip to content

 What’s the difference between local and organic SEO?

 Local SEO targets a specific geographic area.
 It increases local search results and awareness for a website in that area.
-For example, “find a plumber in south Chicago” would be a good keyword for a local SEO strategy.
+For example, “find a plumber in South Chicago” would be a local good keyword for an SEO strategy for a plumbing company serving South Chicago.

 Both are important, but you should focus more on local SEO for your service-based business.